You are here :

 There are currently 23 chief officers in the council (council staff who earn more than £83,000 per year), out of a total staff of 5,000.

 We only bring in consultants when we need specialised skills and expertise for a limited time.
 We have reduced spend on consultants from £8m in 2010 to £1m now, and aim to reduce this spend still further.

 What can residents do to help save the council money?

 Another way residents can help is by recycling more.
 We introduced compulsory recycling because it costs £80 per tonne to send rubbish to landfill but only £15 per tonne to recycle it.
 It’s also much better for the environment.
-The council can save many thousands of pounds each year if residents recycled more of their waste.
+The council can save many thousands of pounds each year if residents keep recycling as much as possible.

 Why don’t you collect all of your council tax?

-Islington is a borough with a high level of deprivation, which normally means that collecting council tax is harder.
-By March 2014 we had collected 95.9% of council tax due for the 2013/14 financial year.
+Islington is a very deprived borough, with many poorer residents, which normally means that collecting council tax is harder.
+By March 2014, we had collected 95.9% of council tax due for the 2013/14 financial year.
 That was above the inner London average.

-If people don’t pay we always take appropriate action to recover this money - including legal action if necessary.
-At the same time we want to help people in difficult financial circumstances to pay their bills rather than just taking punitive action, so we will often agree repayment schemes with them.
+If people don’t pay their council tax we always take appropriate action to try to recover this money, including legal action, if necessary.
+At the same time, we want to help people in difficult financial circumstances to pay their bills, so we will often agree repayment schemes with them.
 We would normally expect to recover 97% of our council tax by the time we have taken recovery action.